-there were two main types of planetesimals: rocky-iron ones near the Sun and icy-rocky-iron ones farther out.
-This then explains the second observation we described at the beginning of this section-that there are two types of planets-as described below.
+Because the planetesimals near the Sun formed from silicate and iron particles, while those farther out were cold enough that they could incorporate ice and frozen gases as well, there were two main types of planetesimals: rocky-iron ones near the Sun and icy-rocky-iron ones farther out.
+This then explains the second observation we described at the beginning of this section-that there are different types of planets in the inner and outer Solar System.